euanchree/quote-app/README.md

-# cm4025-coursework
+## Quote and Budgeting App
-##### Euan Chree 1912490
+Euan Chree

-Coursework submission for the Enterprise Web Systems Module

-Ssh access to github is required for the script to pull the code repository.
+Web application for creating and estimating quotes.

+Created using react and use [bulma css](https://bulma.io/) for the styling. and makes use of mongodb for the database.

+The web app has an accompanying start up script which installs all dependencies and starts the web server.

 Run script with:
 ```sh
 ./misc/startup.sh
 ```

+Walkthrough video: